steffenschaefer/gwt-gradle-plugin/README.md

 # GWT Gradle Plugin

 This plugin makes it easy to build projects using “Google Web Toolkit” (GWT - http://www.gwtproject.org/).
-It provides several tasks (e.g. for running the GWT compiler) to support the development and configures several aspects of your project to work with GWT automatically.
+It provides several tasks to support the development and configures several aspects of your project to work with GWT automatically.

+Among other things, the plugin provides these features:

+* Running the GWT compiler and automatic inclusion of the compiled stuff in your *.war file
+* Starting GWT Dev Mode
+* Support for Super Dev Mode (GWT 2.5+)
+* Configuration of different GWT modules for development and production
+* GWT specific configuration of Eclipse projects

 ## Compatibility